hemantksingh/messup-learn/practice/Testing Strategy.md

 * Simulating Real-World Load

   * Consider tools like JMeter or [Locust](https://locust.io) to simulate realistic user traffic patterns and measure response times under load.
 Locust allows you to describe all your tests in python code, with good support for running multiple injectors, basic statistics generation and a useful web dashboard.
-GUI based tools like JMeter are well proven performance testing tools, but creating and maintaining tests is all done in the UI, therefore CI/CD integration isn't well supported.
-  * `npm benchmark` can be used for local performance testing <https://github.com/a-h/templ/tree/main/benchmarks/react>
+JMeter is a well proven tool.
+Test plans are authored in its GUI but saved as `.jmx` files and run headless in CI (`jmeter -n -t plan.jmx`).
+Code-first tools like Locust and [k6](https://k6.io) are still easier to review in a pull request.

 * Iterative Optimisation: Based on the identified bottlenecks, consider the following optimisation strategies:
   * Function Location: If latency is an issue, consider deploying functions closer to your users.